XKCP/XKCP/usage-example.md

             assert(encrypted_messages[i] == NULL);
         }

-        unsigned char expectedTag[tagByteLen];
+        // squeeze the tag and ensure that it matches the one received from Alice unsigned char expectedTag[tagByteLen];
         Xoodyak_Squeeze(&bobInstance, expectedTag, tagByteLen);
         assert(memcmp(tags[i], expectedTag, tagByteLen) == 0);

-    }
+        // if the tags match, authentication guaranteed }

-    // Bob sends a confirmation message to Alice:
+    // Finally, Bob sends a confirmation message to Alice:

     unsigned char confirmationMessage[32] = "I have received all the messages";

     unsigned char confirmationEncrypted[32];
     Xoodyak_Encrypt(&bobInstance, confirmationMessage, confirmationEncrypted, 32);